bnbuckler/program-guides/pages/contribute.md

 * When your file is ready to be added to the repository, enter a title and quick description of your new page in the 'Commit new file' box at the bottom of the 'New file' page.
 * Within this box are two radio button options.
 Be sure to select the 'Create a new branch for this commit and start a pull request' radio button, so that your content can go through the proper review process before going live on the Playbook site.
 * Click the 'Propose new file' button.
 This will route you to the 'Open a pull request' page.
-* Within the information box on the pull request page, create a title that reflects the nature of the content added, as well as a reference to the issue number that was opened stating the need for this topic, such as 'Issue #39 - Created a new page for how to enable PIV for logical access', entering any other relevant notes within the comment field.
+* Within the information box on the pull request page, create a title that reflects the nature of the content added, as well as a reference to the issue number that was opened stating the need for this topic, such as 'Issue #39 - Created a new page for how to plan for product aquisition', entering any other relevant notes within the comment field.
 * Click the 'Create pull request' button.
 This will send a notification to the site administrators that a new page has been added, which they can then review.
 * Be sure to follow the progress of the issue that you opened stating what content you intended to add!
 This will allow you to see if others have comments or contributing information for the process, or if the site admin has responded with an updated status on your new page.